-Warning: Emails and documents misusing the name and details of Stephensons Solicitors LLP
+Warning: Emails misusing the name of Stephensons Solicitors LLP

-Emails falsely claiming to be from Andrew Welch of Stephensons Solicitors LLP, in relation to a supposedly unclaimed inheritance.
+Emails have been sent falsely claiming to be from Stephensons Solicitors LLP, in relation to a supposedly "Claim Donation".

 What is the scam?

-Any business or transaction through the email addresses "firstname.lastname@example.org" and "email@example.com" is not undertaken by a firm or individual authorised and regulated by the SRA.
+Any business or transactions through any of the email addresses or telephone number set out above are not undertaken by a firm or individual authorised and regulated by the SRA.

 Is there a genuine firm or person?

-The firm and its genuine Andrew Welch have confirmed that they have no connection to the emails referred to in the above alert.
+The genuine firm Stephensons Solicitors LLP has confirmed to the SRA that they have no connection to the emails referred to in the above alert.

 What should I do?